 It was designed to give additional money to support schools in raising the attainment of children who receive free school meals, children whose parents serve in the Armed Forces and those children in local authority care.
 These groups of children have been identified nationally as achieving at a lower level than children from less disadvantaged backgrounds.
-For example, national figures show that 11 year olds who are eligible for Free School Meals are around twice as likely not to achieve Level 4 in maths and English as other 11 year olds.

 Where does the money come from?